MANDAN Historical Society

 InterOcean Hotel - 401 West Main St

 Fredrick and Robert Hager from St. Paul MN opened the InterOcean Hotel across Main Street from the new Northern Pacific (NP) Railroad Depot.
 The Hager Brothers had prospered as a result of the real estate speculation and the lumber business.
-Viewing the impacts of the March 1881 flood with binoaculars from a bluff on the eastern bluffs of the Missouri River, Fredrick saw an opportunity.
+Viewing the impacts of the March 1881 flood with binoculars from the eastern bluffs of the Missouri River, Fredrick saw an opportunity.
 He hurried to take a train back to St. Paul to visit NP Railway Land Office and purchased half of the lots in the western part of the city.
 Fredrick returned with railcars of lumber and brothers Robert and Joseph to join the elder Hager in the lumber business at a new site on Mandan's west Main Street.
 Purchasing properties for just over $60 a lot, they would resell them within two years for between $500 and $1500 each after the NP Railway located their new passenger depot.

-The InterOcean Hotel was among a number of hotels that were established in that area of town.
+The Inter-Ocean Hotel was among a number of hotels that were established in that area of town.

 "The hotel is fitted up throughout in most exquisite taste and is absolutely perfect and complete in all its details.
-The management which has revolved upon Mr. John Hager has been fully in keeping with the house vis. superlatively first class and the happy combination has made the "The InterOcean" the most powerful advertising medium of Mandan."
+The management which has revolved upon Mr. John Hager has been fully in keeping with the house superlatively first class and the happy combination has made the 'The Inter-Ocean' the most powerful advertising medium of Mandan."

 Ad from Daily Pioneer "Immigrant Edition No. 2" 1883